MC920179 - Microsoft Teams: The new streamlined Chat and Channels experience

 Customizing the experience

 Users can tailor their chat and channels experience in Teams Settings.
 Users can choose to keep chat, teams, and channels combined in Chat (default) or switch to separate Chat and Teams views.
-In the combined Chat view, message previews are off by default to simplify the list.
+In the combined Chat view on Windows, Mac, and Web, message previews are off by default to simplify the list.
 Users can turn on message previews in Settings.

 When using the separate Chat and Teams views, users can still use the new filters and the @mentions view to triage and organize topics with custom sections.